"A Posteriori" Limited High Order and Robust Residual Distribution Schemes for Transient Simulations of Fluid Flows in Gas Dynamics: Numerical Experiments

 In Figure \ref{Sod_strucvsunsru_scatter_Q2_refs_Mood}, the scatter for the density shows an excellent overlap for the solutions obtained with a ``MOOD'' strategy for both structured and unstructured meshes, and, again, as in the previous tests in 2D, for $\mathcal{B}^2$.
 The grid size is in this test is of comparable order, as the one for the structured grid counts $16896$ elements, while the unstructured about $13548$.

 Having demonstrated the absence of any relevant difference between the structured and unstructured approach, we consider in the following Figure \ref{Test2D_unstruc_mesh_comparison_orders} the comparison between different order of accuracy.
 In particular, the focus is set on the comparison between the ``MOOD'' and ``no MOOD'' approaches, for a coarsed ($N_1=3576$ elements) and finer ($N_2=13548$ elements) unstructured mesh.
+One can note that more scatter is observed in Figure \ref{Test2D_unstruc_mesh_comparison_orders} for $\mathcal{B}^3$ compared to $\mathcal{B}^2$.
+This is due to the choice to plot all the degrees of freedom of each cell and thereforebeing there more points for higher order scheme the appearance is more dense and slightly wider.